DevAgnihotri/MCA_Notes/Sem_3/Python/Unit_2.md

 # List

-A list is used to store multiple values in one variable.
-It is written inside square brackets [ ].
+A list in Python is an ordered, mutable collection of items.
+Lists can hold items of different types.

 ### 🔑 **`AIREPCMS`**